 Remind yourself that…

 you are allowed to take your time before responding.

 Buy extra time with a phrase such as:

 “Can I think about how that fits with what else is going on?”

-There’ve been times when I’ve been subject to saying ‘yes’ too quickly only to find later, exactly what I was saying ‘yes’ to.
-So ensure you ask the who / what / when / where / how (much) questions if you don’t want your willing nod to hit you back down the line.
+Often, we don’t even understand the request fully, before reacting.
+You say ‘yes’ too quickly only to find later, exactly what you were agreeing to.
+So ensure you ask the who / what / when / where / how (much) questions if you don’t want to regret it later.

 2. Two magic words for negotiation:

 A straight ‘no’ may not be necessary.
 Use:

 This allows a degree of flexibility, while you can keep to your vision.